 When the leading particle becomes unpaused, $d+1$ particles detach from the cluster, representing an effective density $(d+1)/L$.
 Due to the aforementioned timescale separation between the two dynamics and the modest lattice lengths of the systems of our interest, we make the hypothesis that these particles travel the $L(1-\rho)$ empty sites without becoming paused and rejoin the cluster from the other end.
-This sub-cluster detachment occurs intermittently, with a typical time between events given by $1/k_-$, the inverse of the unpausing rate of the particle at the front of the cluster.
-Putting all this together, in the clustered regime the mean particle current reads
+This sub-cluster detachment occurs intermittently, with a typical time between events given by $1/k_u$, the inverse of the unpausing rate of the particle at the front of the cluster.
+Putting all this together, in the paused state the mean particle current reads

 The number of particles $d$ detaching together with the leading particle can be computed explicitly as the expected value of the number of negative results (finding a free particle) of a Bernoulli experiment before a successful one (finding a paused particle).
 If $x$ is said random variable then we know that it is distributed as a negative binomial distribution and its expected value is: